bambooforest/inferring-paper/database_comparison/segment_frequencies.md

 ================
 Steven Moran

-06 December, 2020
+13 December, 2020

 # Overview

 Plot the raw frequency distributions from the three databases.

-Load some R libraries.
+Load the R libraries.

 ``` r
 library(tidyverse)